 Both lists should be made OPTIONAL and flagged as "Need N".
 The need code reflects that the UE does not maintain the received lists as such but rather updates its configuration using the information therein.
 In other words, it is not possible to provide via delta signalling an update to a previously signalled elementsToAddModList or elementsToReleaseList (which Need M would imply).
 The update is always in relation to the UE's internal configuration.

-Note that the release of parent field also releases all of the child fields, regardless of whether they have been added via AddModList or as normal fields.

-If no procedural text is provided for a set of ToAddModList and ToReleaseList, the following generic procedure applies:
+Note that the release of a field (a list element as well as any other field) releases all its sub-fields (sub-fields configured by elementsToAddModList and any other sub-field).If no procedural text is provided for a set of ToAddModList and ToReleaseList, the following generic procedure applies:

 The UE shall: